bonfus/muesr/docs/Tutorial.rst

 First steps with muesr
 ---------------------------
 Find below a tutorial description of the main functions.
-An alternative way to familiarise with muer is to run directly the examples_ first and then come back here for a more systematic introduction.
+An alternative way to familiarise with muer is to run directly the :ref:`examples` first and then come back here for a more systematic introduction.

-.. _examples: ../html/Examples.html

 Defining the sample
 +++++++++++++++++++++++++++++++++